liqd/adhocracy3/docs/source/glossary.rst

       A normal or :term:`service` :class:`adhocracy_core.interfaces.IPool` that
       serves as the common place to post resources of a special type for a given context.
-      If a :term:`resource sheet` field with backreferences sets a :class:`adhocracy_core.schema.PostPool` field, the
+      If `resource sheet` field with backreferences sets a :class:`adhocracy_core.schema.PostPool` field, the
       referencing resources can only be postet at the :term:`post_pool`.
       This assumes that a post_pool exists in the lineage of the referenced resources.
-      If a :term:`resource sheet` field with references sets this, the referenced resource type can only be posted to :term:`post_pool`.
+      If a `resource sheet` field with references sets this, the referenced resource type can only be posted to :term:`post_pool`.

    service